Chairman's introduction to governance

 Board discussions are conducted openly and transparently, which creates an environment for sustainable and robust debate.
 In the year, the Board has constructively and proactively challenged management on Group strategies, proposals, operating performance and key decisions, as part of its ongoing work to assess and safeguard the position and prospects of the Group.

-Whilst the current composition of the Board demonstrates a wide balance of skills, our Nomination Committee has been working to further strengthen the balance of independent Non-Executives on the Board.
-This will allow us to address ongoing diversity issues in order to further progress towards achieving full compliance with the QCA Code.
+Whilst the current composition of the Board demonstrates a wide balance of skills, our Nomination Committee has been working to further strengthen the balance of independent Non-Executives on the Board and good progress has been made in the last year towards achieving full compliance with the QCA Code.

 Statement of corporate governance